killercoda/scenarios-kubernetes/persistentVolumes/step1/text.md

 <br>
 <details><summary>Solution</summary>
 <br>
 Kubectl doesn't have a create function for PersistentVolumes.
-To find a starting point, use something from the K8s docs such as [this PersistentVolume YAML](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume) and adjust it for the requirements.
+To find a starting point, use something from the K8s docs and adjust it for the requirements.

+One such example is here: https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume

 ```plain
 kubectl apply -f - <<EOF